ZhijianZhou01/metav/README.md

 ![](https://img.shields.io/pypi/dm/metav)

 ## 1. Introduction
+### 1.1. workflow of metav
-MetaV is a command-line-interface program, which is used to rapidly identify and classify viral sequences from metagenomic sequencing data. metav is developed via `Python 3`, and can be run on Linux systems and deployed to the cloud.
+metav is a command-line-interface program, which is used to rapidly identify and classify viral sequences from metagenomic sequencing data. metav is developed via `Python 3`, and can be run on Linux systems and deployed to the cloud.

 ![work.png](https://github.com/ZhijianZhou01/metav/blob/main/figure/work.png)

+### 1.2.
+Functional expansion
+metav was originally designed to detect and count the viral composition in metagenomics-sequencing-data, but it's flexible and not limited to viruses.

+In fact, the viral nr database can be replaced by protein databases of other pathogenic, for example, bacteria, pathogenic fungi.
+These nr database cam be download from [database of ncbi refseqs](https://ftp.ncbi.nlm.nih.gov/refseq/release/).
+In a word, metav can detect and count other pathogens of metagenomics-sequencing-data by using the corresponding nr database and taxonomy information file.

 ## 2. Download and install
 ### 2.1. pip method